Toyota Yaris Cross: Recall

-In February 2024, Toyota issued a recall for the AC200 Yaris Cross marketed in Indonesia and Philippines.
+In February 2024, Toyota issued a recall for the AC200 Yaris Cross marketed in Indonesia and the Philippines.
 The vehicle received an incorrect tightening of the front shock absorber nuts, which may cause damage to the vehicle posing risk to stability.
 A total of 5,130 units in Indonesia and 3,378 units in the Philippines, all of which produced between May and September 2023 were affected.

-Another recall was issued for the AC200 Yaris Cross Hybrid marketed in Indonesia and Philippines in May 2025.
+Another recall was issued for the AC200 Yaris Cross Hybrid marketed in Indonesia and the Philippines in May 2025.
 The vehicle received an incorrect application of glass primer, which could have a reduced adhesive bond between the roof glass and panel.
 In worst cases, the panoramic glass roof could detach from the vehicle’s structure and increase the risk of accident to other road users.
 A total of 8,288 units in Indonesia and 5,086 units in the Philippines, all of which produced between May 2023 and November 2024 were affected.